hello-robot/stretch_tutorials/follow_joint_trajectory.md

   def issue_multipoint_command(self):
     """
-    Function that makes an action call and sends multiple joint trajectory goals.
+    Function that makes an action call and sends multiple joint trajectory goals to the joint_lift, wrist_extension, and joint_wrist_yaw.
     :param self: The self reference.
     """
     point0 = JointTrajectoryPoint()